 70:111 Human Biology (4 s.h.)
 Course provides overview of human biology for nonscience majors.
 Includes study of cells, tissues, organs, and systems with emphasis on interrelatedness.
-Coverage also includes genetics, aging, human ecology, and aspects of various human diseases.
+Coverage also includes genetics, and aspects of various human diseases.
 (45-30)

 70:112 Animal Science I (3 s.h.)
-This course is designed to provide a general overview of the livestock industry.
-The student will develop an understanding of and will be able to apply the basic principles of animal selection, breeding, genetics, feeding, health, and husbandry practices.
-Students will have the opportunity to practice husbandry skills at the NIACC Teaching Farm.
-(45-15)
+This course is designed to provide students with a general overview of the livestock industry.
+It identifies the ways in which domestic animals serve the basic needs of humans for food, fiber, shelter, protection, fuel and emotional well-being.
+Students will develop an understanding of and be able to apply the basic principles of animal selection, breeding, genetics, feeding, health, and husbandry practices.
+As a student, you will become familiar with the economic and social issues that confront the livestock industry.
+(45-0)